imane0x/DetectAndTrack/README.md

 ## Description
 This project implements object detection and tracking using **YOLOWorld** and **ByteTrack**.
-Users can upload images or videos and specify classes for detection, making it suitable for various applications in computer vision.
+Users can upload videos and specify classes for detection, making it suitable for various applications in computer vision.

 ## Features
-- Detect and track objects in images and videos.
+- Detect and track objects in videos.
 - User-friendly Gradio interface for easy interaction.
 - Supports multiple classes for detection based on user input.